Heritage Farm is an educational nursery in northwestern Canada for Small Farms and Urban Agriculture.

 It didn’t take long to realize that we spent more time answering questions like: “How do I grow my own food?
 Where do carrot seeds come from?” and “How can I raise heritage breed chickens or build a raised bed?”
 Not only were the children asking questions, but their parents as well.

 It is often hard for new growers and small farmers to find information about our own northern region.
-When we want information that applies to Way up North, we mean WAY up north in Canada
+We want information that applies to northern Canada.

 We prefer to work with heirloom, non~GMO seeds to help teach growers the importance of preserving our heritage.

 Small Garden Trial Plot at Heritage Farm Nursery